ABOUT CHFS MANAGEMENT SERVICES CORPORATION

 CHFS Management Services Corporation was incorporated on November 18, 2013 by South Carolina Secretary of State as a type C Corporation.

-We are a Global Management Business Solution Services Provider that bring success to our clients, continuously contribute toward enhancing their corporate value, care for people and deliver results through innovation.
+We offer over 25 plus years of professional expertise to continuously contribute toward enhancing our clients corporate value, care for people and deliver results through innovations.

 CHFS Management Services Corporation is a For-Profit SBA 8(a) Program participant, and a Verified Federal Vendor/Contractor in the GSA System for Award Management (SAM).
 CHFS Management Services Corporation has been verified as a Service-Disabled Veteran-Owned Small Business (SDVOSB) by the U.S. Department of Veterans Affairs (VA), Center for Verification and Evaluation (CVE).

-We primarily engage in providing national and global Administration Support and Management Services.
-We are also a integration provider corporation of Behavioral Health and Primay Care through our non-profit community based grass roots Peer Support run organization Comprehensive Health and Family Services click on the link to visit the website: www.comphlthfamserv.org
+CHFS Management Service Corporation is a Integrative Care provider corporation of Integrative Behavioral Health and Primary Care housed together in one centralize location through our non-profit community based grass roots Peer Support run organization Comprehensive Health and Family Services click on the link to visit the website: www.comphlthfamserv.org

 Our philosophy is focused on always thinking in terms of what is best for the client by offering solutions that are not only theoretical but workable and being responsible for leading the client along the path to success.
 We believe in sharing a corporate culture of mutually respecting individual capability and in turn, helping one another to grow.
 Our growth is the client’s growth.
 We amass all CHFS Management Services Corporation’s individual capability into our corporate power.
 In working as a team that includes the client, we also share a common goal with the client and take full advantage of each other’s wisdom and experience.
 Our solutions will necessarily be realistic and become an intrinsic part of the client’s business.

-About the Founder, President and Chief Executive Officer
+About the Founder, President and Chief Medical Officer

-Dr. Jerome Yelder, Sr. is the Founder and Chief Executive Officer of CHFS Management Services Corporation and Comprehensive Health and Family Services.
+Dr. Jerome Yelder, Sr. is the Founder, President and Chief Medical Officer of CHFS Management Services Corporation and Comprehensive Health and Family Services.

 Dr. Yelder is a Honorable Discharged Service Connected Disabled Veteran of the United States Marine Corps with 20 plus years in professional diversified progress experience in the full spectrum of business management, cognitive behavioral therapy, pain management, correctional and forensic psychology, clinical supervision, clinical psychopharmacology, psychotherapy, peer support counseling, consulting psychology, pharmacotherapy, personality and social psychology, psychopathology, clinical neuropsychology, clinical psychology, pharmacology, personnel & human resource management, business administration, training and curriculum development.